After weekend of violent clashes, Beijing to address Hong Kong unrest

 The protests have at times paralysed parts of the financial district, shut government offices and disrupted business operations across the city.
 Officials have also warned about the impact of the unrest on Hong Kong’s economy.

+Labour Party lawmaker Fernando Cheung, who has tried to mediate between activists and police, told Reuters Lam needed to heed demands to withdraw the extradition bill and set up an independent commission, among other requests.

+“Short of that, we would only be spiralling down towards even more violence, death, a curfew and even PLA interference,” Cheung said, referring to China’s People’s Liberation Army.

-Reporting By Anne Marie Roantree; Editing by Michael Perry
+Reporting by Anne Marie Roantree and Sijia Jiang; Editing by Michael Perry and Paul Tait